 How does User Centric Tracking work?

 Since clear user identification across different devices solely using cookies is impossible for the reasons stated above, an additional identification possibility is needed – a Customer ID.
-It is used to anonymously register a logged-in user in Webtrekk.
-In order to be able to use User Centric Tracking, you therefore must first provide a Customer ID to Webtrekk.
+It is used to anonymously register a logged-in user in Mapp Intelligence.
+In order to be able to use User Centric Tracking, you therefore must first provide a Customer ID to Mapp.

 The graphic above shows this process.
 The user has multiple cookies, depending on how many different browsers or devices he or she uses.
 Each of these cookies has one ID.
 When the user logs in, this ID can be linked to a Customer ID.
 So that the user is not obliged to log in for identification at each visit, the Customer ID only represents an interim step.
 It serves to directly link the end devices to the Visitor ID.

 The Visitor ID is the actual user identification.
 Multiple end devices or browsers are assigned to it.
 If one of these end devices is tracked, the corresponding visit is also allocated to the Visitor ID.
 This means that the Customer ID is only required for the initial link (green arrows).
 After this, the link functions independently of the Customer ID (grey arrows).
 Further technical details with examples can be found in the appendix to this document.

 The ID of the Mapp Intelligence cookie is different for each browser and each end device.
 Until now it has been used for visitor recognition.

 - Browsers, unique (Metric)

 The Customer ID is provided upon registration or at visitor login with the pixel request and is unique for each user.

 Analysis in Mapp Intelligence: